Skip to content

 Falling metal cylinders

 The equivalence principle holds that there should be no difference between a gravitational acceleration and an acceleration due to any other force in the Universe.
-Since one is dependent on the gravitational constant and the other is not, testing the equivalence principle, done most precisely by the MICROSCOPE satellite to 1 part in 10^15, is a way to constrain time variations in the gravitational constant.
-The equivalence principle, as originally formulated by Einstein, was the single idea that he referred to as his “happiest thought” in life.
+Since one is dependent on the gravitational constant and the other is not, testing the equivalence principle is a way to constrain time variations in the gravitational constant.
+To date, the most precise test of this principle was accomplished by the MICROSCOPE satellite: demonstrating gravitational and inertial mass equivalence to 1 part in 10^15.

 Credit: APS/Carin Cain